Save the date: Be SpectACTive conference

 May 21 and 22, 2019, University of Montpellier

-Is "participation" everywhere in cultural policies?
+Is “participation” a ubiquitous concept in cultural policies?

-Who participates in what, how, why?
+Who participates in what, how, and why?

 How does participation contribute to debates on democratization and cultural democracy?